Famous graphic designers that shaped design history

 Alan Fletcher

-Some of his most famous works include the Victoria & Albert museum logo, a now-retired logo for Reuters, as well as the logo for the Institute of Directors.
+Some of his most famous works include the Victoria & Albert Museum logo, a now-retired logo for Reuters, as well as the logo for the Institute of Directors.

 Paula Scher

-From designing children’s book covers in Random House to being the art director of Atlantic Records in charge of album covers, Paula Scher has had a respectable career.
+From designing children's book covers at Random House to being the art director of Atlantic Records in charge of album covers, Paula Scher has had a respectable career.
 She is also known as the first woman who became the principal of the iconic design studio Pentagram.

 While working there, Scher has created notable brand identities, such as the Museum of Modern Arts, The Public Theater, The Metropolitan Opera, NYC Ballet, and others.
 One of her most famous logos is the Windows 8 logo.
 Up until that point, Microsoft used the 4-color flag as a logo, but Scher redesigned it to a more obvious object: a window.